rafaribe/home-ops/readme.md

 ## :handshake:&nbsp; Thanks

-A lot of inspiration for my cluster came from the people that have shared their clusters over at [awesome-home-kubernetes](https://github.com/k8s-at-home/awesome-home-kubernetes)
+A lot of inspiration for my cluster came from the people that have shared their clusters over at [kubernetes at home community](https://github.com/k8s-at-home)

 - [xUnholy/k8s-gitops](https://github.com/xUnholy/k8s-gitops)
 - [billimek/k8s-gitops](https://github.com/billimek/k8s-gitops)